bluecough/AMP_AD_Hostname_check/README.md

 AMP_AD_Hostname_Check
 =====================

-This script will allow you to get a list of computer names in your AzureAD and compare those to connectors in Cisco's Secure Endpoints.
+This script will allow you to get a list of computer names in your AzureAD or Local AD and compare those to connectors in Cisco's Secure Endpoints.

 Download the Windows [Executable](https://github.com/bluecough/AMP_AD_Hostname_check/releases/tag/v1)